mileszs/apidock.vim/README.md

 This Vim plugin is mostly copied from the [AkitaOnRails](http://www.akitaonrails.com/) guys' [vimfiles on GitHub](http://github.com/akitaonrails/vimfiles/tree/master).
 In particular, [this commit](http://github.com/fabiokung/vimfiles/commit/6723ec056282f4d2d66d214c921111f57fa48035) by [Cassio Marques](http://cassiomarques.wordpress.com/) on January 10th, 2009.
 I just added the RSpec function, the help docs, and then threw it up on GitHub.
 However, do bug _me_ if something isn't working.

-Consequently, this is another Vim plugin that I won't be sending to [Vim.org](http://vim.org), without the author's permission.

 ## Customization ##

 If you don't want to use Firefox, the fix is pretty simple.
 Edit